 - A general rule of thumb is to prune about 25% of the plant.

 - Dab any visible pests using Q-tips laced with neem oil or wipe the infected parts using copper-based fungicides.

 Philodendron Ring of Fire Growth Rate

-Philodendron Ring of Fire is an outstanding epiphytic climbing plant.
+The Philodendron Ring of Fire is an outstanding epiphytic climber.

 It is highly sought after for its multi-colored, serrated, variegated leaves and rare flowering habit.

-However, the plant has a slow growth rate but can stature about 3-8 feet in 10 years.
+However, the plant has a slow growth rate, but the mature plant can stature about 3-8 feet in 10 years.